josh-collinsworth/joco-sveltekit/src/lib/content/posts/antiquated-react.md

 #### Vue replaces:

-React itself, or [Nuxt](https://nuxt.com/) can replace Next.
+React itself, or [Nuxt](https://nuxt.com/) can replace anything you might be using Next for.

 ### [Solid](https://www.solidjs.com/)

 [Solid](https://www.solidjs.com/) is what I would call React, but better.
-It looks almost (if not entirely) identical to React in many cases, but Solid is far, far more performant (it's one of the fastest options available, in fact).
+It looks almost (if not entirely) identical to React in many cases, but Solid is far, far more performant.
+It's one of the fastest options available, in fact.

 Solid essentially starts with React, and then rethinks it to eliminate complexity, performance issues, and a lot of boilerplate.
 Signals appear as a concept in Solid, which eliminate a great deal of the confusion and footguns around component rendering and lifecycles.
+It might even be fair to say Solid is React, if React was built in the modern era, on top of all the lessons we've learned since 2013.

 Solid also offers its own meta-framework in [SolidStart](https://start.solidjs.com/getting-started/what-is-solidstart), though that is currently in beta.
-Solid itself is plenty mature enough to use, though.
+Solid itself is plenty mature enough to use, though, and boasts an impressive gallery of sponsors.

 #### Solid is recommended if: